EdgeFirstAI/documentation/docs/datasets/tutorials/capture.md

 # Dataset Capture
-This page will provide tutorials for capturing datasets.
-Datasets can be captured using any device with a camera such as a phone.
-However, these datasets will only train [Vision models](../../models/modelpack/index.md).
-Datasets that were captured using a [Raivin Platform](../../platforms/index.md) with Radar or LiDAR modules can train [Fusion models](../../models/fusion/index.md).
+This page will provide tutorials for capturing and uploading datasets to EdgeFirst Studio.
+At the bare minimum, datasets can be captured with any device with a camera such as a phone.
+However, [EdgeFirst Platforms](../../platforms/index.md) such as a Maivin or a Raivin can also capture datasets for model training which can then be deployed back into the platform for model inference.
+Datasets captured with a camera will [train Vision models](../../models/modelpack/training.md).
+However, devices that are custom fitted with Radar or LiDAR modules such as a Raivin platform can capture datasets suited to [train Fusion models](../../models/fusion/training.md).

-## Remote Device Web Interface
+## Capture with a Phone
+If you have a phone or any device with a camera with Wifi access, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.

+## Capture with an EdgeFirst Platform
+If you have an EdgeFirst Platform, follow this tutorial to see how to capture and upload datasets into EdgeFirst Studio.
 Use your browser to connect to the Web UI of the remote device, enter the following URL `https://<hostname>/`.

 !!! note
     Replace `<hostname>` with the hostname of your device.